epfl-ada/ada-2023-project-vivalavada/README.md

 ##### *5. Selecting Year Range and Locations*

-In the notebook, we analysed for which years we have enough amount of data for analysis and decided to include only the years after and including 2006.
-For each location, we measured the number of distinct users divided by the total population and we only included locations where the percentage of users is high enough.
-We also put a condition that for each year of interest the valid locations should at least a predefined number of ratings.
-We ended up with 71 locations that satisfy all the conditions.
+In the notebook, we analyzed for which years we have enough amount of data for analysis.
+Moreover, for each location, we measured the number of distinct users divided by the total population and we only included locations where the percentage of users is high enough.
+We also put a condition that for each year of interest, the valid locations should have at least a predefined number of ratings.
+The final sets of time range and location set are given below:

+**Time range:** years from 2006 to 2017, including 2006 and 2017.

+**Location set:** All states of U.S. except South Dakota (49 states), Iceland, Denmark, Canada, Norway, Sweden, Belgium, New Zealand, Ireland, Finland, Scotland, Australia, Netherlands, Luxembourg, England, Poland, Croatia, Northern Ireland, Spain, Italy, Germany, France and Brazil.

+We regard each state of U.S. as a separate location rather than naming them all U.S.A.
+This is because most of the data comes from different states of U.S and it is a much bigger country than the other countries in our list so reducing them all to a single name and location would waste too much data.
+Because of this decision, we call this a "location set" rather than a "country set".

 ### *Step 2: Visualizations and Initial Analysis*